 $params = array($Uname, $Pword); $sql = 'INSERT INTO Users (UserName, Password) VALUES (?, ?)'; $query = sqlsrv_query($connection, $sql, $params);

-In PHP version 5 and above, there are multiple choices for using parameterized statements; the PDO database layer is one of them.
+There are multiple choices in PHP version 5 and above for using parameterized statements; the PDO database layer is one.
 There are also vendor-specific methods; for example, MySQL 4.1 + used with the mysqli extension.

 Scanning for Vulnerabilities

-HostGator now offers SiteLock on select hosting plans, which performs forward- and backward-looking scans to make sure current and future visitor/customer data are secure on your website.
+HostGator now offers SiteLock, which performs forward- and backward-looking scans to make sure current and future visitor/customer data are secure on your website.